michaelangelovalente/Leetcode_Valente_Michaelangelo/README.md

 ### In progress
 - [ ] 1.
 Two sums ( DS used: AVL, HashMap )
-- [ ] 787.
-Cheapest flights within K stops( Algo used to solve the problem: Bellman Ford. [ Basic versione that uses 2 support arrays. ] ) &#129144;
 - [ ] 797.
 All paths from source to target ( )
 - [ ] 909.
 Snakes and ladders
 - [ ] 1059.
 All paths from source lead to destination
 - [ ] 1168.
 Optimize water distribution in a village
+- [ ] 1631.
+Path with minimum effort ( Algo used: modified version of Dijkstra.
+DS used: Priority queue implemented with a Min-heap )  &#129144;
 - [ ] 1202. smallest string with swaps

 ----